mahmoudchaer/DeepMed/docker_for_images/pipeline/README_pipeline.md

 **Form Parameters:**
 - `zipFile`: ZIP file containing folders of images (one folder per class)
 - `performAugmentation`: "true" or "false" to indicate whether to perform augmentation
-- `augmentationLevel`: Augmentation level (1-5) if augmentation is enabled
+- `augmentationLevel`: Augmentation level (1-5) which controls both transformation intensity and number of augmentations
-- `numAugmentations`: Number of augmentations per image if augmentation is enabled
 - `numClasses`: Number of classes in the dataset
 - `trainingLevel`: Training level (1-5) for model training